MetaSolutionsAB/entrystore.js/README.md

 Lets do three examples for getting an idea of how to use the API.

-## Loading en entry - complete example walk through
+## Loading an entry - complete walk through
 We start by walking through a complete example for loading an existing entry from an EntryStore repository.
 First we need to load the
 Entrystore.js library, i.e.: